mtgmagicalhack/mtg-standings-parser/README.md

 # mtg-standings-parser

-> Create a JSON file from an MTG standings website.
+> Create a JSON file from a MTG standings website.

 **mtg-standings-parser** is a little script on top of [goose-parser](https://github.com/redco/goose-parser) that extracts structured data from a standings website.